 - What if we graded ourselves using a rubric – what grade would we earn year after year?

 Are you sure you’re ready for it?
 Because to take the red pill, you’ll have to face the truth about your teaching.
 Of course, you’ll get to celebrate your many wins since you started, but your flaws will be glaringly and embarrassingly obvious.

-Also, if you choose the red pill, you can’t go back and unsee the truth.
-It’s okay though, because once you take it, your teaching will transform.
+Also, if you choose to take the red pill, you can’t go back and unsee the truth.
+It’s okay though because once you take it, your teaching will transform.
 You’ll improve at a pace unheard of.

 The single most effective thing that you as a teacher can do to improve is to observe…YOURSELF.
 In other words, video record yourself teaching.

 Are you still there?
 Or are you still moaning and groaning about it?

 Look, I know it’s not fun.
 We dread and avoid it with a fierceness only known to toddlers when you try to feed them kale.

 For many of us, video recording ourselves brings us back to when we were required to do it as an assignment in our credentialing programs.
 One of the many consolations about earning that credential was knowing that we would never, ever have to video record our teaching again.
 Yet here I am, suggesting it.

 The alternative is to never quite reach your potential in teaching

 Have you ever seen Youtube videos of famous actors and actresses auditioning for a major role?
 Did you know that they watch those videos to analyze their performance?
 Did you know that athletes spend HOURS watching videos of themselves playing, as well as their opponents?